UNIkeEN/SJMCL/README.md

 Besides, per term of use of our website, when distributing a modified version of the software, please use or send version numbers with prefix (more than two letters, e.g. `XX-0.0.1`) to our statistics server unless your modifications meets Clauses 3 above.

+## Contact

+QQ Group for SJMCL Users: 860851380

+You can also send email to launcher@sjmc.club if you want to contact us.

 ## Community Partners

 We sincerely thank the following organizations for their development and community support throughout the SJMCL project.